Wastewater influx monitoring

-Influx occurs when water penetrates the sewage water grid from wet soil, or when drains are directly connected to the wastewater system.
-This makes the wastewater system sensitive to rainfall during periods of heavy rain or storm events.
+Rainfall penetrates the wastewater grid from wet soil or when drains are directly connected to the wastewater system, making the wastewater system sensitive to rainfall during periods of heavy rain or storm events.
 Climate change also amplifies the problem, resulting in more frequent and extreme rainfall events.

-With a lack of evidence of where the influx is occurring, many opt to increase the capacity of wastewater evacuation and treatment to avoid the wastewater systems becoming completely overrun.
-This, however, does not solve the underlying problem, and results in increasing investment and energy costs.
+With a lack of detailed evidence of where and when the influx is occurring, many utilities opt to increase the capacity of wastewater evacuation and treatment to avoid the wastewater systems becoming completely overrun.
+This, however, does not solve the underlying problem.

-To avoid environmenhazardszard and misguided investments into treatment capacity, the challenge is to determine when and where the influx is occurring, and to decide the right measures to fix leakages, decrease rainfall penetration, and mitigate against periods of heavy rain and storm events.
+To avoid environmental hazards and misguided investments into treatment capacity, the challenge is to determine when and where the influx is occurring and to decide the right measures to fix leakages, decrease rainfall penetration, and mitigate against periods of heavy rain and storm events.

-InfoTiles applies control system (SCADA) data to analyse dry and wet weather behaviour.
-The amount of influx in every pump station is calculated in real-time, allowing you to see trends, resulting costs and where to focus maintenance.
-Once key problem areas have been identified, IoT devices can be placed in critical points, and included in the live dashboards to obtain more detailed measurements if necessary.
+InfoTiles applies control system (SCADA) data to analyse dry and wet weather behaviour of wastewater treatment systems.
+The amount of influx in every pump station is calculated in real-time, allowing water managers to see trends, resulting costs, and where to focus maintenance.

-About 50% of the excess water was handled by 3 pump stations of about 30 in total (10%).
-This enabled the maintenance team to rapidly identify focal points for further measurements, and eventually the critical points to remedy in order to reduce the influx.
+About 50% of the influx water was handled by three pump stations of about 30 the utility had in total.
+This enabled the maintenance team to rapidly identify focal points for further measurements, and eventually, identify the critical points to remedy in order to reduce the influx.

-Furthermore, the analysis made through the digital water platform discovered that some pumps were in constant overload.
-Influx was occurring even in dry weather.
+Furthermore, the analysis made through the digital water platform discovered that some pumps were being constantly overloaded with influx occurring even in dry weather conditions.
 Upstream pipes were situated close to the banks of the nearby river, in soil that was constantly saturated by water from the river.

-In essence, the wastewater system was being used to absorb and pump river water, treat it, and release the water back into the river once cleansed.
+In essence, the wastewater system was being used to absorb and pumped river water, treat it, and release the water back into the river once it was treated.

-The pumps in question had already been chosen for upgrade due to the strain but, with the extra insights gained through using InfoTiles, this decision could be challenged, as an upgrade would lead to pumping river water to treatment faster.
-An alternative investment would be to improve the integrity of upstream wastewater pipes.
+The three pumps in question had already been chosen for upgrade due to the strain but, with the extra insights gained through using InfoTiles, this decision could be challenged, as an alternative and better placed investment would be to improve the integrity of upstream wastewater pipes instead.

-Using InfoTiles, the actual costs of influx became clear to the customer, and informed financial and operational decisions could be made to improve the most vulnerable parts of the wastewater grid.
+Using InfoTiles, the actual costs of influx became clearer to the utility, and informed financial and operational decisions could be made to improve the most vulnerable parts of the wastewater grid.